Simultaneous Decoding of Classical Coset Codes over 3-User Quantum Interference Channel : New Achievable Rate Regions: A Coset Codes Strategy to Manage bi-variate Interference at a Single Receiver

-The goal of this first step, presented in this section, is to provide a proof in a simplified scenario that \textit{combines} all the new elements - simultaneous decoding of unstructured and coset codes using TSA, and its combination with a likelihood encoder.

-The derived inner bound in Thm.~\ref{Thm:3to1CQICRateRegion} also enables us to prove that coset codes are strictly more efficient for additive and non-additive, non-commutative Ex.~\ref{Ex:3CQICadditivenoncommutative} and \ref{Ex:nonadditiveinterference} respectively.
+{The goal of the first step presented here is to provide a proof in a simplified scenario that \textit{combines} all the new elements - simultaneous decoding of unstructured and coset codes using TSA, and its combination with a likelihood encoder.
+The derived inner bound permits a compact description obtained via Fourier-Motzkin elimination as stated in Thm.~\ref{Thm:3to1CQICRateRegion}.
+Moreover, it enables us to prove that coset codes are strictly more efficient for additive and non-additive, non-commutative Ex.~\ref{Ex:3CQICadditivenoncommutative} and \ref{Ex:nonadditiveinterference} respectively.}